 - 3 tablespoons extra virgin olive oil, plus more if needed

 - 1/2 cup onion, chopped

-Bring a pot of salted water to a boil for the linguine.
+- Put a pot of salted water on to boil for the linguine.

 - Heat the olive oil in a large frying pan over medium heat.
 Add the onion and sauté until soft and translucent, 3 to 4 minutes.
 Stir in the garlic and cook just until fragrant, 1 minute longer.

 - Add the bell pepper and zucchini and sauté, stirring often, until the zucchini is crisp-tender, about 4 minutes.
 Season to taste with salt and pepper.

 - Start the linguine cooking and raise the heat on the zucchini mixture to medium-high.
 Drizzle with chicken broth, add the shrimp and combine.